-The existing Commercial and Mixed-Use zones will translate to the specific proposed EOF (Employment Office), CR (Commercial Residential), CRT (Commercial Residential Town), and CRN (Commercial Residential Neighborhood), zones using both the standard translation criteria and specific Master Plan recommendations.
-Commercial and Mixed-Use parcels that do not have specific Master Plan recommendations will translate to the proposed zone based on the standard zoning translation table.
+The existing Commercial and Mixed-Use zones will translate to the specific proposed EOF (Employment Office), CR (Commercial Residential), CRT (Commercial Residential Town), and CRN (Commercial Residential Neighborhood) zones using the standard translation criteria, specific Master Plan recommendations, and project approvals.
+Most Commercial and Mixed-Use parcels that do not have specific Master Plan recommendations will translate to the proposed zone based on the standard zoning translation table.